Learning about the style of life, food, art and this extraordinary celebration

 Yes, you do!
 Your experience with Spanishmania starts and ends in San Miguel de Allende.
-You need to plan to arrive anytime after noon on Thursday, October 26th, 2017.
-Our last group activity will be on Thursday evening, so you will be free to return home or continue your travel on your own on Friday, November 3rd, 2017.
+You need to plan to arrive anytime AFTER 12:00 AT NOON ON Friday, October 26th, 2018.
+Our last group activity will be on Thursday evening, so you will be free to return home or continue your travel on your own on Saturday, November 3rd, 2018.

 Group Shuttles from this airport to San Miguel de Allende cost around $39 USD per person

 Shuttle services and private drivers should be booked in advance.
 We can help you with that if you need assistance but you will pay the company directly.

 If you are flying, you can take a shuttle from the airport.
 You will have to arrange your own ride but we can assist you if you need help.
 See the question Do I need to book my own shuttle?